 Objective -- create better, more profitable relationships between buyers and sellers.

-Through this blog, Thoughts On Selling, Lee Levitt explores strategic issues in sales productivity, sales operations, sales enablement, sales strategy.
-Lee leverages his significant experience in sales, sales management, sales operations and channel development, along with substantial sales productivity research and consulting while at IDC.
+Through this blog, Thoughts On Selling, Lee Levitt explores strategic issues in sales effectiveness, productivity, sales operations, sales enablement, and sales strategy.
+Lee leverages his significant experience in sales, sales management, sales operations and channel development, along with substantial sales productivity research and consulting as an analyst at IDC.

 Okay, so it’s not quite that cut-and-dry, but in considering the roles of the two organizations, we find some key distinctions.

 Marketing - Step 1

 Marketing sets the “tone” in the market before sales engages with individual prospects.
 Marketing identifies the “best prospects” based on market size, competitive environment, and product or service capabilities.
 Marketing establishes the overall value proposition – “our products solve this problem”, the positioning, pricing, etc. Marketing creates the sales assets used in developing individual opportunities.